 No. There are no fixed goals, short or long term, other than writing more content and improving the website.

 Growth and exposure are appreciated, but not needed.
 Even if this compendium remained lost in its corner of the Internet and was seen by one new person every month, it would be enough to justify its existence.
-It is a work of passion, not an attempt at wealth or fame.

 Having only one main writer and editor is a deliberate choice in order to maintain quality over quantity.
 As a consequence, this compendium will never have the same amount of content that other bigger collaborative encyclopedias might have, but it ensures that editorial control is maintained over all of the compendium's contents.
 It also relieves the main editor from the pressure of having to review other people's contributions when time off is needed for personal reasons, thus mitigating burnout.

 However, third party contributors are more than welcome.
 Whether you would like to suggest new content or point out inaccuracies in existing content, you can do so using our contact form.
-Contributors are credited on the pages which they have contributed to (unless they asked to not be credited).

 The first and most important guideline is that all content must be short form rather than essays.
 The goal is to keep the reader's attention from start to finish, anything too lengthy or rambly might lose them halfway.